sigirisetti/DevOps-Interview-Process/README.md

 - Q7) What do you understand by anti-patterns of DevOps?

-  - A: When a DevOps pattern commonly adopted by other organizations doesn’t work in a specific context and still the organization continues using it, it leads to the adoption of an anti-pattern.
+  - Ans: When a DevOps pattern commonly adopted by other organizations doesn’t work in a specific context and still the organization continues using it, it leads to the adoption of an anti-pattern.
 In other words, anti-patterns are myths about DevOps.

   Some of the notable anti-patterns are:

       - An organization needs to have a separate DevOps group
       - Agile equals DevOps